 This is particularly unfortunate because lexical flexibility is by no means an isolated or minor phenomenon.
 Additional examples like those above could be provided for many or per- haps even all the world’s languages.
 Lexical flexibility is not as rare or marginal as traditional approaches to word classes lead one to believe.
 In a survey of word classes in 48 indigenous North American languages (Hieber forthcoming), every one of the languages surveyed exhib- ited lexical flexibility in at least some area of the grammar (although not all authors analyzed these cases as such).
 In my own experience researching lexical flexibility over the last decade, I have yet to encounter a language that does not exhibit a degree of flexibility in at least some words, however marginally.
 The prevalence with which different areas of the grammars of the world’s languages lack sensitivity to the distinctions between reference (nouns), predica- tion (verbs), and modification (adjectives) suggests that the existence of lexical categories in a language is not necessarily a given (Hieber forthcoming).

 Indeed, given what we know from both cognitive science and diachronic linguistics, it would be surprising if clear-cut categories did exist.
 Word meanings, lexical categories, and mental categories are all prototypal1 (Taylor 2003), and language change is both gradual and gradient (Hopper & Traugott 2003; Traugott & Trousdale 2010) There will be more or less central members of any given category, and at any given point in time a word might be in a stage of transition or expansion from one category into another, meaning that it will show attributes of both.
 Given these facts, the real curiosity is how discourse functions come to be grammaticalized in language over time, not why it is that some languages lack such distinctions in certain areas of their grammars.
-Lexical flexibility is not so much of a problem as it is a design feature of language.
+Lexical flexibility is not so much a problem as it is a design feature of language.
 It is precisely the liminal categorial2 status of flexible words that makes them interesting:

 In the functionalist view, linguists should recognize the boundary status of the cases in question and try to understand why they are boundary cases.
 The major empirical fact that has led to concrete results for typology is the discovery that the cross-linguistic variation in such things as the basic grammatical distinctions is patterned.
 (Croft 1991: 23)